pevid-sci/auto_rob2/README.md

 ## 💊 RoB-2 Automated Expert Ratings

-An AI-powered tool designed for clinical trial methodologists to automate the Risk of Bias 2 (RoB-2) assessment of randomized controlled trials.
+An AI-powered tool designed for systematic reviewers to automate the Risk of Bias 2 (RoB-2) assessment of randomized controlled trials.
 This application allows you to run the entire analysis locally using Ollama, eliminating the need to upload files to external servers or cloud-based APIs.

 ## 🌐 Online